Apply for or manage a vessel registration

 Vessel tonnage

 The tonnage of vessels must be determined according to the Vessel Registration and Tonnage Regulations and TP 13430 (Standard for the Tonnage Measurement of Vessels) by a duly appointed Tonnage Measurer.
-In some case, the tonnage of some small vessels may be determined by their owners.
+In some cases, the tonnage of some small vessels may be determined by their owners.

 Find out more about tonnage measurement.

-List of ports of registry
+Port of registry

 The Port of Registry is the location where your vessel is registered and typically based.
+This is only for vessels in the Large Vessel Register.

 Alberta